maja42/goval/readme.md

 # Alternative Libraries

-If you are looking for a generic evaluation library, you probably know about [Knetic/govaluate](https://github.com/Knetic/govaluate).
+If you are looking for a generic evaluation library, you can also take a look at [Knetic/govaluate](https://github.com/Knetic/govaluate).

-I also used that library in my own projects at first, but I quickly noticed a few shortcomings and limitations, which led be to create my own library.
+I used that library myself, but due to a few shortcomings I decided to create goval.
 The main differences are:

 - Full support for arrays and objects.
 - Accessing variables (maps) via `.` and `[]` syntax
 - Support for array- and object concatenation.
 - Array literals with `[]` as well as object literals with `{}`
-- Differentiation between `int` and `float64`.
+- Opaque differentiation between `int` and `float64`. \
+  The underlying type is automatically converted as long as no precision is lost.
-- Type-aware bit-operations (they only work with `int`).
+- Type-aware bit-operations (they only work with `int`-numbers).
-- Hex-Literals (useful as soon as bit-operations are needed).
+- Hex-Literals (useful as soon as bit-operations are involved).
 - No support for dates (strings are just strings, they don't have a special meaning, even if they look like dates).\
-  Support for dates and other types like structs *could* be added if needed.
+  Support for dates and structs *could* be added if needed.
 - Useful error messages.
 - Written with go/scanner and goyacc. \
     This vastly reduces code size (and therefore vulnerabilities to bugs), creates super-fast code and allows new features to be added in minutes, rather than days.
-- High test coverage (including special cases like 32 and 64bit architectural differences)
+- High test coverage (including lots of special cases).\
+  Also tested on 32 and 64bit architectures, where some (documented) operations like a bitwise-not can behave differently depending on the size of `int`.

 For a full list of features, please refer to the documentation below.